 Before that, I worked for NullSoft, mainly

 writing music visualizations for Winamp, one of the first popular MP3 players.

 Check out some of the fun music visualizers I wrote while working there:

-Before that, around 1998, I created the critically-acclaimed (and eponymous) Geiss plug-in for Winamp, which accumulated several million downloads in its first few years
+Before that, around 1998, I created the eponymous Geiss plug-in for Winamp, which accumulated several million downloads in its first few years